JohnLCaron/rlauxe/docs/SamplePopulations.md

 Plurality u always = 1.
 (Could limit the other assorters by bounding min t or max nseats).
 Make t and nseats part of the public config, that can be checked by the verifier.
 Claim this is sufficent to prevent noerror manipulation = "failNoerror claim".

-## Should noerror use reported or diluted margin?

-Noerror is the credit you get when the mvr matchs the cvr.
-Using diluted margin will decrease the credit when Npop > Nc.
-Noerror uses v/u, where v is the margin.
-Is it the reported margin or the diluted margin?

-The reported margin is (nwinners - nlosers) / Nupper, where Nupper is trusted.
-The diluted margin is (nwinners - nlosers) / Npopulation, where Npopulation > Nupper.

-Philip's "More style, less work" paper uses diluted margins.
-(Paper shows how Npop is smaller when hasStyle = true.
-Could also say that Npop is smaller when you know which cards have the contest, and can sample from just those.)

-Rlauxe's TestAvgAssortValues.testAvgAssortWithDilutedMargin() shows that dilutedMargin, not reportedMargin, agrees with the average cvrs assortMargin.

-Conclusion: use diluted margin for noerror calculation